dickpepperfield/make_fake_article/README.md

 # make_fake_article

-Make a fake article adn post it to a wordpress site
+Make a fake article and post it to a wordpress site

 # Prerequisites